 Action surely gets things done, but at the root of every ambition or accomplishment is usually a kernel of inspiration that feeds it.

-I was recently reminded of this after coming across a Facebook post published by Growth Hacker, Josh Fechter, who asked “what’s inspiring you to crush it this week?”
+I was recently reminded of this after coming across a Facebook post published by growth marketing expert and BAMF founder, Josh Fechter, who asked “what’s inspiring you to crush it this week?”

-The fact that I’m in the music business and a co-founder of an online recording studio, Tunedly, that encourages the use of live instruments in music creation, meant that my inspiration would naturally be tied to music.
-However, I couldn’t help but to start thinking about the concept of inspiration and how it really works.
+The fact that I am in the music business meant that I would naturally be inspired by something music-related (I am the co-founder of Tunedly, an online recording studio and music publishing company, which encourages the use of live instruments).
+However, I couldn’t help but to start thinking about the concept of inspiration and ‘how it really works’.

-I’ve been drawn to music from as long as I can remember but never had the pipes to hold a tune or the gift of songwriting (although I’m working on it).
-I did take some piano lessons in my teenage years, but one day I decided to revamp my activities out of the blue, which eliminated piano from the equation.
+I have been drawn to music for as long as I can remember but never had the pipes to hold a tune or the gift of songwriting (although I’m working on it).
+I did take some piano lessons in my teenage years.
+That is until I decided to move away from Le Lavandou/Hyères-les-Palmiers to attend university in a bigger city, which eliminated piano from the equation.

 Not having musical talent didn’t stop me from drawing inspiration from good music.
 Some of my favorite songs inspired me to do well in school, while others helped me get through difficult periods of my life.
 Then there were the dreams.
 As a little girl, I often recorded myself, pretending I was a radio presenter.

 As I got older, I developed an appreciation for all forms of art and creative people and always envisioned working in the entertainment industry in some capacity.
-I guess I’ve always wanted to be part of something creative, which would make my living feel worthwhile.
+I guess I have always wanted to be part of something creative, which would make my living feel worthwhile.

 Evidently, I had to stop dreaming at some point and start thinking about other career goals.
-On top of that, the older I got, the more I learned that the music industry was difficult to survive in financially, even for people with copious amounts of talent.
+On top of that, the more mature I became, the more I learned that the music industry was difficult to survive in financially, even for people with copious amounts of talent.

 So, how did I end up working in the music industry?
 The courses I took in school weren’t even music-related for the most part.
 If anything, I was destined to wind up in a cozy corporate office at a large firm.
 And yet, here I am.
 I hadn’t thought about it much until now, after coming across the question on Facebook, but I realized that going after my goals had somehow tapped into my inspiration and led me to the current path, beginning with my fascination with Marketing.